-5.10 Serious Violence
+5.11 Serious Violence

-- 5.10.1 All staff will be made aware of indicators, which may signal that children are at risk of, or are involved with serious violent crime. - 5.10.2 All staff will be made aware of the risks associated with serious violence, criminal networks and gangs and understand the measures in place to prevent these. - 5.10.3 All staff will have an awareness of Child Criminal Exploitation and behaviours linked to Child Criminal Exploitation.
-Further information about Child Criminal Exploitation can be found in paragraph 28 of Keeping Children Safe in Education (2020).
+- 5.11.1 All staff will be made aware of indicators, which may signal that children are at risk of, or are involved with serious violent crime such as absence from school, a change in friendship/relationship, a significant decline in performance, signs of self-harm or change in wellbeing, or sign of unexplained injury. - 5.11.2 All staff will be made aware of the range of risk factor which will increase the likelihood of involvement in serious violence, criminal networks and gangs and understand the measures in place to prevent these. - 5.11.3 All staff will have an awareness of Child Criminal Exploitation and behaviours linked to Child Criminal Exploitation.
+Further information about Child Criminal Exploitation can be found in paragraph 51 of Keeping Children Safe in Education (2021).

-5.11 Searching, Screening and Confiscation
+5.12 Searching, Screening and Confiscation

-- 5.11.1 Where necessary, searching, screening and confiscation will be used to safeguard children in Barr's Hill School. - 5.11.2 Barr's Hill School adheres to 'Searching, Screening and Confiscation: Advice for Schools (January 2018). - 5.11.3 Please see Behaviour Policy for more information on searching, screening and confiscation policy.
+- 5.12.1 Where necessary, searching, screening and confiscation will be used to safeguard children in Stoke Park School. - 5.12.2 Stoke Park School adheres to 'Searching, Screening and Confiscation: Advice for Schools (January 2018).

+5.12.3 Please see Behaviour Policy for more information on searching, screening and confiscation policy.

-5.12 Extra-Familial Harm
+5.13 Extra-Familial Harm

-- 5.12.1 Barr's Hill School recognises that safeguarding incidents can be associated with factors outside the school and may take place outside of school.
+- 5.13.1 Stoke Park School recognises that safeguarding incidents can be associated with factors outside the school and may take place outside of school.
 We also recognise that safeguarding incidents or behaviours can occur between children outside of school.
-We will always consider contextual safeguarding factors when responding to safeguarding incidents. - 5.12.2 All staff will be made aware that safeguarding incidents and/or behaviours can be associated with factors outside Barr's Hill School and/or can occur between children outside these environments.
+We will always consider contextual safeguarding factors when responding to safeguarding incidents. - 5.13.2 All staff will be made aware that safeguarding incidents and/or behaviours can be associated with factors outside Stoke Park School and/or can occur between children outside these environments.

-5.13 Raising Concerns with Social Care
+5.14 Raising Concerns with Social Care

 To raise concerns about children, members of staff should contact the Multi-Agency Safeguarding Hub (MASH) by telephone to discuss the referral.
 They should then complete the online Multi-Agency Referral Form (MARF) and submit this to the MASH (See flowchart below).
-The school will follow up referrals if we do not receive feedback from social care.
+The school will follow up referrals if we do not receive feedback from Children's Services.